gehl-institute/pldp/README.md

 The PLDP provides guidance for compiling your data in a standard format so that it can be compared with other datasets.
 You can find spreadsheet templates and detailed instructions in [Public Life Data Protocol](Public%20Life%20Data%20Protocol).

+## Share Your Results

+We're compiling a list of datasets from the PLDP.
+You can study and learn from others or contribute your results: [pldp-datasets.md](pldp-datasets.md)

 ## Contributing

 We welcome contributions to the project, please see the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.